 A: By the way, we think that all the differences between eShapeoko and Shapeoko 1 are improvements.
 The eShapeoko and the Shapeoko 2 are about evenly matched, although each has some better parts compared to the other.
 Please read more on the wiki

 A: Overall design.
 Makerslide.
 V-wheels.
 Idlers.
 Open belts on X and Y, M8 allthread as Z leadscrew.
 Choice of NEMA17 or NEMA23 motors for X and Y, NEMA17 on Z. This is still Edward Ford's machine, with all his experience that went into its design.
 We just added a few personal touches.

 Q: If I get the dual Y drive upgrade, how do I connect the additional motor?

-A: The simplest way is to connect both Y motors in parallel and connect them to a single driver.
-You can also use two drivers with their inputs in parallel, controlled by a single set of outputs from your microcontroller or PC.
+A: The simplest way is to use the GAUPS, which has four drivers, two of which can be connected to drive the Y axis.
+If you have only three drivers, you can connect the Y motors in parallel to one driver.
 Or, if you have a board with four (or more) drivers and firmware that supports this, such as the TinyG, you can map two drivers to the Y axis.
 LinuxCNC also supports mapping more than one set of outputs to a given axis.

 Q: Do you sell the motors or the electronics?

 A: Yes, we have motors, drivers, driver shields, power supplies and so on.